vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Do VMware Workspace ONE, VMware Horizon, and Citrix virtual desktop products support vTPM?

 Yes.
-Please check the product documentation from Omnissa or Citrixfor information on how to configure VM templates to deploy unique vTPMs.
+Please check the product documentation from Omnissa or Citrix for information on how to configure VM templates to deploy unique vTPMs.

 ### Is the vTPM supported by provisioning tools like the Microsoft Deployment Toolkit?